encode/django-rest-framework/docs/tutorial/1-serialization.md

         'snippets'
     )

-We also need to wire up the root urlconf, in the `tutorial/urls.py` file, to include our snippet views.
+We also need to wire up the root urlconf, in the `tutorial/urls.py` file, to include our snippet app's URLs.

     urlpatterns = patterns('',
         url(r'^', include('snippets.urls')),